kevinchampion/isu_docs/isu_college/markdown/panelizer.md

 Only certain content can be added to sections of a page.
 Reusable content such as blocks, widgets, images, etc are examples of reusable content.
 If you created a piece of content on the site, chances are you can add it to a section in a page.

 Clicking the **add/plus sign** allows you to add content to a section.
-Content is categories based on type.
+Content is categorized based on type.
 In most cases, Blocks and Miscellaneous type content will be the main categories you will be searching for content.

 ![Customize Buttons](../assets/images/CustomizeButtons.png "Customize Buttons")